 - Yellow flag indicates medium hazard and means moderate surf and/or currents.

 - Red flag indicates high hazard and means high surf and/or currents.

 - An additional red flag means the water is closed to the public.

 Beware of Rip Currents:

 A rip current is a powerful channel of water flowing away from shore.
-While they cannot always be spotted, one of the best visual indicators of a rip current is a gap between waves.
+While they can’t always be spotted, one of the best visual indicators of a rip current is a gap between waves.

-Before you head to the beach, check the tide tables and solunar tables for the area.
+- Tide and Weather Information: Before you head to the beach, check the tide tables and solunar tables for the area.
 You can get the forecast for high tides, low tides, hours of maximum fish activity, weather conditions and other useful information at tides4fishing.com.